SiFTW/MitchellLabWebsite/content/event/newPapers/index.md

   preview_only: false
 ---
 Two papers published within 4 days of each other.
 One in Frontiers in Oncology, lead by Eleanor Jayawant and in NPJ Systems Biology and Applications lead by Ielyaas Cloete.

+Check out the links above to each paper, or see [all of our publications here](https://mitchell.science/publication/).